 Maintain a Photography Permission Form (Word or pdf) (detail sheet) on each image or set of images from a given photographer or photo shoot.
 Keep these scanned forms as a digital file and in a binder in your office.
 On each sheet list:

-- The year taken as a copyright phrase uses the year and let’s you know how old the image is.
+- The year the image was taken as a copyright phrase uses the year and let’s you know how old the image is.
 Example ©2020 Photographer Name.
 Whoever clicked the button owns the copyrights unless legally transferred or assigned.
+Example:

 @2020 Bob Smith SP Table Rock Lakeside Tr Scenic View